 Located on the north end of Ketchum, has beautiful rooms and a world-class restaurant and bar downstairs.

-For those on a tighter budget, the Best Western Tyrolean is a great spot located on Main Street just a short walk from the River Run lift area.
+The Best Western Kentwood is a great spot located on Main Street just a short walk from the River Run lift area.

 If the lodging scene isn’t on par with you and your families needs, there are plenty of vacation rentals available through VRBO, Airbnb, and more.